Jason Lee: Shining a Light

 Q: If you could travel anywhere in the world, where would you go?

-Q: What’s your favorite restaurant?
+Q: What’s your favorite sports team?

-A: The drums.
+A: The Seattle Seahawks.